bluesky/tiled/docs/source/explanations/metadata.md

 Depending on the circumstances, this ordering is resolved in two opposite directions:

 - **Client recognition** walks the list front-to-back and uses the first (i.e. most specific) spec it recognizes, falling back to the structure family if it recognizes none.
-As the result, the most finely-tuned client is chosen.
+As a result, the most finely-tuned client is chosen.
 - **Server validation** runs the validators back-to-front, i.e. least specific first, so that a broad spec can normalize the metadata